Best Games Like RimWorld

 If RimWorld’s sadistic AI storyteller isn’t dark enough for you, Judgment: Apocalypse Survival offers just the right amount of satanic rituals and colony management.

-In it, you’re put in charge of a group of campers who unintentionally escape a fiery apocalypse simply by being in the woods.
+In it, you’re put in charge of a group of campers who unknowingly escape a blazing apocalypse simply by being in the forest.

 The game features a visibility mechanic where monsters become increasingly drawn to your colony as it grows.

-To counteract this, you’ll have to research new stealth tactics and perform certain rituals to ward off foes.
+To counteract this, you’ll have to explore new stealth tactics and perform certain rituals to ward off foes.

-Every RimWorld player has had their colony spiral into catastrophe after some random, seemingly insignificant event takes place.
+Every RimWorld player has had their colony spiral into disaster after some random, seemingly trivial event takes place.

 While this can be frustrating at times, it’s also a part of the game’s appeal and what makes each playthrough so unique.